OCamlverse/ocamlverse.github.io/content/editor_support.md

 Here are the default bindings (substitute your choice of LocalLeader instead of '\':
 * `\t`: get the type of the current expression
 * `gd`: this is a standard binding that Merlin overrides for OCaml files.
 Go to definition.
+* `C-x C-o`: get a completion suggestion from Merlin.
 * `\t` in visual mode: get the type of the selection
 * `\n`: grow the enclosing expression to get its type
 * `\p`: shrink the enclosing expression